Photo: Silvio Hesse

 -

-Bigger damage: better get a new bladder – usually available for a fair price at surf shops or directly from the manufacturer.
+Larger damages: better to buy a new bladder – these are usually available cheaply at a surf shop or directly from the manufacturer.

-Let the bladder dry completely and dust it with a bit of talcum powder to make sliding it back in easier.
-Use the strings to pull it through the service opening back to the wingtips.
-Make sure it doesn’t twist.
-Once everything’s in place, push the valves through their openings and reconnect everything.
-You may need to fold or roll the bladder ends a bit so they fit back inside.
+Allow the bladder to dry completely and powder it with some talcum powder so it can be pulled through the wing more easily.
+Use the strings to pull it from the service opening to the wingtips.
+Make sure the bladder isn't twisted.
+Once everything is in the right place, push the valves through the openings and close the connections.
+If necessary, slightly roll or fold the ends so they fit again.

 7. Inflate & check